 Lexapro comes in tablet and oral solution forms.

-Rare but serious side effects listed for Lexapro include suicidal thinking or behavior and serotonin syndrome, which may be life-threatening.
+Rare but serious side effects listed for Lexapro include suicidal thinking or behavior, seizures, mania, low sodium levels, abnormal bleeding, altered cognitive performance, and serotonin syndrome.

 For more details about this treatment, visit: